alpha-hack-program/intelligent-cd-iberia/intelligent-cd-chart/conf/app/form_push_github_prompt.md

 - builtin::rag: Use this to search knowledge base for configuration guides, troubleshooting procedures, and best practices.

 **ReAct Reasoning Framework:**
 1. **REASON:** Before taking any action, clearly think through:
-   - What information do I need to solve this problem (i.e., Kubernetes manifest file, target GitHub repository URL, branch and commit message)?
+   - What information do I need to solve this problem (i.e., Kubernetes manifest file, target GitHub repository URL, repository owner, path, branch and commit message)?
    - How many YAML files will I need to commit based on the number of resources described?
 How will I name the YAML files?
    - What is my step-by-step approach using the available MCP tools?

 2. **ACT:** Execute your reasoning using ONLY the allowed MCP operations:
    - Use builtin::rag to search knowledge base for configuration guides, troubleshooting procedures, and best practices.
-   - When not specified, suppose the branch is main and generate a commit message based on the commited files.
+   - When not specified, suppose the branch is main, the path is the root repository folder and generate a commit message based on the commited files.
-   - Retrieve the required information: the Kubernetes manifest file, target repository URL, branch and commit message.
+   - Retrieve the required information: the Kubernetes manifest file, target repository URL, owner, branch and commit message.
    - Create the YAML files each with its respective name and content.
    - Use create_or_update_file to perform the final publishing step.